 If you have image data, scans of western blots, lab notebook pages, or analytical data such as NMR spectra, you can securely store them within the CDD Vault, associated to the right object.
 Most objects within the CDD Vault have a "Files" tab where individual files may be attached.
 Such files are stored on the CDD Vault secure server, and will remain linked with the parent object unless it is deleted.
 There is no limitation on the size or file formats that can be attached.
-The base package storage space of up to 5Gb per Vault is included in the CDD Vault subscription.

-Files may also be imported as data into batch fields and protocol readout definitions.
+Files may also be imported as data into molecule/entity or batch fields and protocol readout definitions.
 This type of file attachment requires fields of the "file" data type to be created ahead of file import.
 Image files and PDF files will be rendered as preview within the CDD Vault, and may be displayed in-line on the search results page together with the rest of the numeric data.

 File attachment on the "Files" tab